Redmi Note 7 Pro First Sale, Android Q Beta, and More News This Week

-Redmi Note 7 Pro saw its first sale in the country this week, and besides the fact that it went out of stock in seconds, other major news this week included the release of the first Android Q beta, the launch of the new budget Asus ZenFone Max Shot and ZenFone Max Plus M2, while the Huawei Nova 4e was also unveiled.
+Redmi Note 7 Pro finally went on sale in India, and besides the fact that it went out of stock in seconds, other major news this week included the release of the first Android Q beta, the launch of the new budget Asus ZenFone Max Shot and ZenFone Max Plus M2, while the Huawei Nova 4e was also unveiled.
 YouTube Music and YouTube Premium also made their way to India this week, while Jio reintroduced its Celebrations Pack with free data, and Samsung took on Xiaomi in the affordable 4K TV segment.

 The Redmi Note 7 Pro (Review) this week went on sale on Wednesday alongside its more affordable sibling – the Redmi Note 7 – which was going on sale for the second time in the country.
 The smartphone went out of stock in seconds, the company's India chief Manu Kumar Jain revealed in a social media post soon after.
 The Xiaomi Redmi Note 7 Pro was on sale via Flipkart, Mi.com, and Mi Home stores.